 The two men, each in his mid-thirties, died on the same day on the same battlefield.
 The last words of one (“Never let it be said that Texans lag in the fight”) were overheard.
 The death of the other came in a cloud of battle smoke so thick that no one saw him fall.
 Both men were generals.
 Both were trained as lawyers.
 And both would be buried three times before their mortal remains came to rest.

-In this era of instant and endless news coverage, we are prone to forget how slowly news traveled in the days BT (before Twitter).
+In this era of instant and endless news coverage, we forget how slowly news traveled in the days BT (before Twitter).

 Case in point: On January 25, 1864 the Houston Tri-Weekly Telegraph printed a report on the role of Texas soldiers in the Civil War’s Battle of Missionary Ridge in Tennessee.
 The Battle of Missionary Ridge had been fought on November 25, 1863—two months before the newspaper account was published.

 Of particular interest, the report mentions Confederate officers Colonel Hiram Bronson Granbury and General Patrick Ronayne Cleburne.

 The detail inset in the upper left of this Wikipedia map locates the positions of Granbury and Cleburne during the Battle of Missionary Ridge.

 Patrick Ronayne Cleburne and Hiram Bronson Granbury survived the Battle of Missionary Ridge.
 But one year later and 130 miles away, on November 30, 1864 Cleburne and Granbury (by then a general) were killed at the Battle of Franklin in Tennessee.
 Four other Confederate generals died in the battle.
 This map from Wikipedia locates the positions of Granbury and Cleburne in the lower center.